 |with a little help from RICHARD DEVANEY|

-The old Biscuit Tin rode off into the Middlewich sunset many years ago now, so we're not claiming that this is the definitive version of the song.
+The old Biscuit Tin chugged off into the Middlewich sunset many years ago now, so we're not claiming that this is the definitive version of the song.

 In fact if you know any additional words, or can correct the ones we have here, we would, as always, be glad to hear from you.

 The tune is one of those old folk-style stand-bys and has been used, with variations, for such classics as The Laughing Policeman, Mike Harding's Uncle Joe's Mintballs and The Oldham Tinkers' Pennine Rangers and for many others over the years.
+There are even shades of My Old Man's A Dustman in there.
 We'll be calling around with some sound recording equipment to capture the song for posterity in all its glory before too long

 The sudden mention of WINSFORD BATHS! at the end is a reference to the old open air baths in Rilshaw Lane, just outside Winsford, which was one of the Biscuit Tin's ports of call all those years ago.